leadedge/Spout2/UPDATES.md

   Add SpoutMessageBoxWindow
 - 21.12.23 - Add std::string GetExeVersion()\
   Revise SpoutMessageBoxModeless to test version of SpoutPanel > 2.072
+- 27.12.23 - Send OK button message to close taskdialog instead of DestroyWindow for URL click Test for custom icon and multiple buttons in MessageTaskDialog

 ===========================================\
 05.09.23\
 Update Master from Beta branch.